 Nobody likes to wake up in the middle of a deep slumber.
 Be it just the need to use the loo, your hard-hitting anxiety, or simply a nightmare – it disturbs the sleep abruptly.
 Imagine the situation when you are sleeping like a baby at one minute while right at the next, you are wide awake.
 However, waking up in the middle of the night is not an uncommon incident.
 We have it programmed in our DNA.
 In fact, the cavemen often woke up at night to ensure that the predators were not prowling around.
 So, it is not a big deal if you wake up mid-sleep time and again at night.
 The key consideration here is whether you are able to go back to sleep.

 The following are some reasons why you keep waking up in the middle of the night and are not able to go back to sleep again.

 1. Your Room Is Too Bright, Noisy, Hot or Cold

 Based on what sleep stage you are in, your arousal threshold, which implies how easily you can be woken up by something, varies.
 Your body goes through different stages of sleep at the time of sleeping like stages 1,2,3,4 and the Rapid Eye Movement (REM).
 The first stage of sleep is the lightest and that is when you can wake up suddenly when the door slams, or because the room you are living in is too hot or too cold or the passing car’s headlights shine through the window.
-Usually, the room should be comfortable cool, dark, and quite when you are sleeping.
-This may or may not be under your control, but you can use ear plugs and eye masks to block out the noise, and the light, and condition your room’s temperature to create right sleeping ambiance.
+Usually, the room should be comfortable cool, dark, and quiet when you are sleeping.
+This may or may not be under your control, but you can use earplugs and eye masks to block out the noise, and the light, and condition your room’s temperature to create the right sleeping ambiance.